Table of Contents

 Kibbles are usually more affordable and easier to store.
 In most cases, dry food has a better nutritional value which is something you should definitely consider if your pet is hunting a few days a week.

-By mixing quality dry with wet food, you get the best of both worlds.
+By mixing quality dry with wet dog food, you get the best of both worlds.
 Consider all the ingredients carefully and combine the two a few times a week.
-This will prevent your pup from getting used to just one type of food and provide the best from both types.
+This will prevent your hunting dog from getting used to just one type of food and provide the best from both types.

 Blue Buffalo Wilderness